funbeedev/Automate-PR-Fetch/README.md

 - enter PR number

 Result:
-- The script will create and switch to a new branch containing PR
+- The script will create and switch to a new branch containing PR code
-- Example: if the PR number is `123` a branch will be created called `pr-123`
+- Example: if the PR number is `123` a branch will be created called `pr-123` containing the code submitted for PR 123